elysiumphase/node-uri/README.md

 ## checkHttpSitemapURL(uri)
-Check an URI is a valid HTTP Sitemap URL.
+Check an URI is a valid HTTP URL to be used in an XML sitemap file.

+For text sitemap please use __[checkHttpURL](#checkhttpurluri)__ as there is no need to escape entities.

 This function uses *checkURI* to __[check URI provided is valid](#checkuriuri)__.